Linaro/lava/doc/v2/developing-tests.rst

 Checking device availability
 ****************************

-Use the LAVA scheduler to view available device types and devices.
+Use the LAVA scheduler to view the device types and devices available in your LAVA instance.
 The main scheduler status page shows data for each :term:`device type` as well as the currently active jobs.
 Also check the Devices pages:

 * All Devices - includes retired devices to which jobs cannot be submitted.